I. Reliability Fundamentals (29 questions)

 2. Interrelationship of safety, quality, and reliability

-- Describe the relationship of and distinguish between reliability and quality, and describe the importance of safety in reliability engineering and how reliability impacts safety.
+- Describe the relationship of and distinguish between reliability and quality.
+Describe the importance of safety in reliability engineering and how reliability impacts safety.
 (Understand)

 3. Reliability engineer leadership responsibilities

 - Describe how to be a reliability champion by influencing program decisions and facilitating cross-functional communication.
+Understand the fundamentals of reliability strategy, including its mission, vision, objectives, and requirements.
 (Understand)

-- Describe how the reliability engineer influences the product life cycle, and describe a reliability engineer’s role in the design review process in order to anticipate how reliability can impact risk and costs, and ensure performance over time.
+- Describe how the reliability engineer influences the product lifecycle, including their role in anticipating the impact of reliability on risk and costs in the design review process and ensuring performance over time.
 (Understand)

 - Describe how reliability techniques can be used to apply best practices in engineering (e.g., measuring reliability early), how industry standards can impact reliability, and how reliability can inform the decision analysis process.
 (Analyze)